-ROCKWOOL A/S Hovedgaden 584 DK-2640 Hedehusene Denmark CVR No. 54879415 Tel: +45 46 56 03 www.rockwool.com/group At the ROCKWOOL Group, we are committed to enriching the lives of everyone who comes into contact with our solutions.
-Our expertise is perfectly suited to tackle many of today's biggest sustainability and development challenges, from energy consumption and noise pollution to fire resilience, water scarcity and flooding.
-Our range of products reflects the diversity of the world's needs, while supporting our stakeholders in reducing their own carbon footprint.
-Stone wool is a versatile material and forms the basis of all our businesses.
-With approx. 10,500 passionate colleagues in 38 countries, we are the world leader in stone wool solutions, from building insulation to acoustic ceilings, external cladding systems to horticultural solutions, engineered fibres for industrial use to insulation for the process industry and marine & offshore.
-ROCKWOOL®, ROXUL®, Rockfon®, Rockpanel®, Grodan®, Lapinus®, Rockdelta®, FAST® and Heck® are registered trademarks of the ROCKWOOL Group.
+ROCKWOOL A/S Hovedgaden 584 DK-2640 Hedehusene Denmark CVR No. 54879415 Tel: +45 46 56 03 www.rockwool.com/group ROCKWOOL Group is the world leader in stone wool products, from building insulation to acoustic ceilings, external cladding systems to horticultural solutions, engineered fibres for industrial use to insulation for the process industry and marine & offshore.
+We are committed to enriching the lives of everyone who experiences our products and services, and to helping customers and communities tackle many of today's biggest sustainability and development challenges including energy consumption, noise pollution, fire resilience, water scarcity, urban flooding and more.
+ROCKWOOL®, Rockfon®, Rockpanel®, Grodan® and Lapinus® are registered trademarks of the ROCKWOOL Group.